TOD-theses/traces_analyzer/CONTRIBUTING.md

 Run `make unittest` to run a quick subset of tests.

+We use some snapshot testing.
+To update those tests, either run `make snapshots` for unittests, `pytest --snapshot-update` for all tests, or remove the relevant snapshot files.
+Then compare in git if the updated snapshots look reasonable.

 ## Format the code

 Run `make fmt` to format the code.